Chapter 6 Clusters

 |i2.8xlarge||32||244GB||6400GB||$7.502 USD/hr||$0.270 USD/hr|

 Databricks is a company founded by the creators of Apache Spark, that aims to help clients with cloud-based big data processing using Spark.
-Databricks grew out of the AMPLab project at University of California, Berkeley (“Databricks Wikipedia” 2018).
+Databricks grew out of the AMPLab project at the University of California, Berkeley. (“Databricks Wikipedia” 2018)

 Databricks provides enterprise-level cluster computing plans, while also providing a free/community tear to explore functionality and get familiar with their environment.